Ballroom Dancing = Partnership

 This doesn’t mean that you can’t compete in American style or dance International style socially.
 Dance competitions normally include both styles.

 As for the dances themselves, they are grouped into two categories for each style.
 In the American style of Ballroom Dancing, the categories are called Smooth and Rhythm and in the International style, they are called Standard (sometimes Ballroom)and Latin.
 For the most part, the Standard and Smooth categories contain the same dances, and the Latin and Rhythm categories contain basically the same dances.
-Below you can see the breakdown of the dances by style and category, followed by the usual abbreviations used for each.
+Below is the breakdown of the dances by style and category, followed by the usual abbreviations used for each.
 The dances are placed in the order that they are danced in competitions.

 Between these two Ballroom Dancing styles are lots of similarities, but there are lots of differences.